-To date, the implementation of delegated authority allows for Aboriginal and Torres Strait Islander community controlled organisations to work with and perform statutory functions for families at risk or in the child protection system in two early adopter locations.
+The implementation of delegated authority allows for Aboriginal and Torres Strait Islander community controlled organisations to work with and perform statutory functions for families at risk or in the child protection system.
+For further information, please refer to the Delegated Authority Support Services investment specifications, Making decisions our way-DA - Investment Specification (dcssds.qld.gov.au)

 The Family Participation Program (FPP) provides support to Aboriginal and Torres Strait Islander families who are at risk of entering the Child Safety system.
-The primary function for the FPP is to ensure families participate in child protection decisions that affect their lives.
+The primary function of the FPP is to ensure families participate in child protection decisions that affect their lives.
 The FPP supports and empowers families in decision making processes and activates appropriate support networks, prioritising the safety and wellbeing of Aboriginal and Torres Strait Islander children within family, community, and culture.
-Through the FPP, families have the ability to self-determine responses through the Aboriginal and Torres Strait Islander family led decision (ATSIFLDM) making process.
+Through the FPP, families have the ability to self-determine responses through the Aboriginal and Torres Strait Islander family-led decision (ATSIFLDM) making process.